loosewheel/lwcomputers/readme.txt

 The computer GUI has a keyboard, a reboot button, a power button and a persistence button.
 The terminal also responds to mouse clicks, which can be disabled through the mod settings.

+Robots are the same as computers with an additional robot interface in the lua environment.
+They also have a storage inventory accessible by the additional "S" button on the terminal interface.
+Robots can move, detect, dig, place, craft and work with inventories.
+While a robot is running sneak + punch will open a form to stop it.

 The persistence button toggles on and off.
 If persistence is on the block the computer is in remains loaded when out of range.
 This persistence is